Jillian Grennan

 UPCOMING CONFERENCES

-I organized a symposium on Web3 Financing and Inclusivity.
-Check out all the insights from the conference.
+I'm helping to organize the 2nd Innovator Diversity Pilots Conference.
+I've previously organized a symposium on Web3 Financing and Inclusivity.
+Check out all the insights.

 INNOVATOR DIVERSITY PILOTS INITIATIVE